cs-tungthanh/doc-learn-everything/Database/Database - Locking.md

 ---
-keys: Locking, optimistic, pessimistic, 2PL, 2-phase
+tags: Locking, optimistic, pessimistic, 2PL, 2-phase
 ---
 # Overview
 > There are two main mechanisms for concurrency control: